Introduction

 The frontend of the Reporting Kit is an embedded Grafana service, which displays the visualizations of the build data.
 By default, this can be viewed anonymously and without authentication.

-In this version of the Reporting Kit, there is support for creating an optional single editor account.
+The Reporting Kit supports optionally creating a single, shared editor account.
 In addition to viewing the bundled dashboards, this account can also create new dashboards for custom visualizations.
 To create an editor account, set grafana.editorAccount.username

 and grafana.editorAccount.password